Account Manager VS. Account Executive: A Comparative Guide (2024)

 3. Market Research Skills

 Account Executives should have strong market research skills to identify trends, analyse competitors, and understand the target audience.
-This knowledge helps them tailor their sales pitches and approach to align with market demands.
+This knowledge helps them tailor their sales pitches and approaches to meet market demands.

 4. Relationship Building